-But my story isn’t special – It’s just what Mighty Taskers do.
+But my story isn’t special – It’s just what Mega-Taskers do.

-If you are considering attending the Time Blocking Virtual Summit, then you could be an entrepreneur, a stay-at-home parent, a graduate student, a triathlete, a real-estate salesperson or an executive.
-These are a few of the jobs which Mighty Taskers take – often in multiples.
+If you are considering attending the Task Management and Time Blocking Virtual Summit, then you could be an entrepreneur, a stay-at-home parent, a graduate student, a triathlete, a real-estate salesperson or an executive.
+These are a few of the jobs which Mega- Taskers take – often in multiples.
 Their friends wonder why can’t sit still.
 “Why does everything have to be extreme?” they ask with exasperation.

-You may not be a super Mighty Tasker, but if you have read this far, I bet you have some traits, which means that you are in the right place.
-The Time Blocking Virtual Summit is a unique gathering of people do time blocking, but not because it’s a fun pastime.
+You may not be a clear Mega-Tasker, but if you have read this far, I bet you have some traits, which means that you are in the right place.
+The Task Management & Time Blocking Virtual Summit is a unique gathering of people do time blocking, but not because it’s a fun pastime.

 Instead, it’s a necessary technique for those who stretch their calendars to the limit and can’t rely only on task lists.

 In other words, it offers a path which shortcuts the journey to their dreams.